CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 # Implementing a FeedbackProvider

-In this tutorial we are going to explain which steps are required to implement you own `FeedbackProvider`.
+In this tutorial you will learn which steps are required to implement you own `FeedbackProvider`.
 This provider will count the number of words you have used inside your articles `detailText` field.

 You can either clone this project and rename/refactor the corresponding classes and methods or you can **[start from scratch by using archetypes](archetypes.md)**.
-In any case, we assume that the `studio-server` and `studio-client` modules have been setup properly.
+In any case, it is assumed that the `studio-server` and `studio-client` modules have been setup properly.

 ## 1. Spring Configuration

-Assuming you haven't already done it, create a `resource` folder inside your `studio-server` maven module with the corresponding `resources/plugin.properties` file which points to you Spring configuration class.
+Anticipating that you have not already done it, create a `resource` folder inside your `studio-server` maven module with the corresponding `resources/plugin.properties` file which points to your Spring configuration class.
 In our example, this class is named `WordCounterConfiguration` and looks like this:

 ```java